rjdkmr/gmx_clusterByFeatures/docs/commands/featuresplot.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Number of legend columns.
 If legend overflow the plot area, legends can be made of more than
-one rows by limiting number of columns to accomodate all legends.
+one rows by limiting number of columns to accommodate all legends.

 ******